WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 </select>
 ```

-The select control's interface is the `Rml::ElementFormControlSelect` class.
+The select control's interface is the `apui::ElementFormControlSelect` class.
 The total number of options in the select box can be queried with the `GetNumOptions()` method.

 ```cpp
 // Returns the number of options in the select control.